jmacindoe/kobo-kernel-modules/README.md

 Using the RAID modules to make a giant Linux chroot - https://www.mobileread.com/forums/showthread.php?p=4300029

+## Docker build
+An alternative way to build these modules is available at [this repository](https://github.com/joe-french/kobouhid).
+It provides an automated docker build that follows the same procedure as the manual instructions in this repository.

 ## Acknowledgments
 Thanks to @tylpk1216 for the original kernel build instructions [here](https://github.com/tylpk1216/kobo-libra2-uhid-module)